The Dacca Bank (1846)

-The Dacca Bank (1846) was a bank founded in the year 1846 in Dhaka, British India.
+The Dacca Bank was a bank founded in 1846 in Dhaka, in the then British India.
 The bank was the thirty second oldest bank in India.
+It is the very first private bank founded in the present day country of Bangladesh.

 History

-Founding

 The bank was founded in 1846 in Dhaka by Khwaja Alimullah.
 He was a merchant and the largest and most influential zamindar in East Bengal.
 He also managed to maintain friendly relations with the British during the British Raj in India.
 The bank was started with a capital of four lakh rupees.

-Management

-After his death, Khwaja Alimullah was succeeded by his son Khwaja Abdul Ghani, who continued to manage the affairs of the bank after him.
-The directors of the Dacca Bank were J P Wise, R J Carnegie, J G N Pogose, Babu Mirtunjoy Dutt, Babu Dinanath Ghosh, William Foley and G M Reilly.
+After his death in 1954, Khwaja Alimullah was succeeded by his son Khwaja Abdul Ghani, who continued to manage the affairs of the bank.
+The directors of the bank were J P Wise, R J Carnegie, Nicholas Pogose, Babu Mirtunjoy Dutt, Babu Dinanath Ghosh, William Foley and G M Reilly.

-Final Years

-The bank was acquired by the Bank of Calcutta in 1862.
-The last few branches of the bank were shut in 1877 and were gradually replace by the branches of the Bank of Calcutta.
+The bank was acquired by the Bank of Bengal in 1862.
+The last few branches of the bank were shut in 1877 and were gradually replaced by the branches of the Bank of Bengal.

-Legacy

-The bank is notable for being the thirty second oldest bank in India.
-The bank is also notable for being the very first private bank started in the present day country of Bangladesh.